• Skip to primary navigation

 Can I make it ahead?

-This salad can easily be made 1-2 hours in advance and kept covered in the fridge until you are ready to serve it.
-But make sure that you dress the salad a few minutes before serving otherwise the spinach leaves will become limp.
+Spinach Caprese salad can easily be made 1-2 hours in advance and kept covered in the fridge until you are ready to serve it.
+But make sure that you dress the salad a few minutes before serving; otherwise, the spinach leaves will become limp.

-Once it has been dressed it will keep covered in the fridge for 2-3 days, any longer and your basil may turn a bit slimy.
+Once it has been dressed, it will keep covered in the fridge for approximately two days; any longer, your basil may turn a bit slimy.

 What to do with leftovers?